Leptopoma perlucidum

 Leptopoma perlucidum is a species of land snail with a gill and an operculum, a terrestrial gastropod mollusk in the family Cyclophoridae.

 Distribution

-This species occurs in Indonesia, Sabah (Malaysia), the Philippines, and the Solomon Islands.
+This species occurs in Indonesia, Sabah (Malaysia), the Philippines, the Solomon Islands and Australia.

 Description

 The shell width and height is about 14 mm in females and 13 mm in males.

 The color of the shell is actually translucently milky-white, and the green color is from the mantle.